Ion Coulomb crystals: an exotic form of condensed matter: Introduction

-When a voltage $U_{end}$ is applied to all eight end-electrodes, $U_{dc}$ is applied to all sections of the rods in the $x-z$ plane and $-U_{dc}$ is applied to all sections of the rods in the $y-z$ plane. $\kappa$ is a geometrical factor, which depend on the length of the central section of the rods.
+When a voltage $U_{\rm end}$ is applied to all eight end-electrodes, $U_\mathrm{\rm dc}$ is applied to all sections of the rods in the $x-z$ plane and $-U_\mathrm{\rm dc}$ is applied to all sections of the rods in the $y-z$ plane. $\kappa$ is a geometrical factor, which depends on the length of the central section of the rods.

-In the case of $U_{dc}$=0, the stability criteria for the $x$ and $y$ motion become identical, and one can construct a stability diagram for $a=a_x=a_y=a_z/2$ and $q$ as presented in Fig.~\ref{fig:linear_trap_stability_diagram}.
+For $U_\mathrm{\rm dc}$=0, the stability criteria for the $x$ and $y$ motion become identical, and one can construct a stability diagram for $a=a_x=a_y=a_z/2$ and $q$ as presented in Fig.~\ref{fig:linear_trap_stability_diagram}.
 In this case when $a$, $q$ $\ll$1, one can establish the same approximate solutions to the equation of motion as Eqs. \eqref{eq:trap_ut} and \eqref{eq:omegau} for the standard rf trap, as well as define a pseudopotential of the form shown in Eq.\eqref{eq:pseudopot} with $\rho = \sqrt{x^2+y^2}$ and $\omega_{\rho}=\omega_{x}=\omega_{y}$.

 The fact that all quadrupole traps close to the center give rise to an effective harmonic potential is a very important feature.
-Only such potentials will lead to a uniform particle density of three-dimensional Coulomb crystals, alike traditional crystal structures known from solid state physics.
-Specifically, for the two types of traps presented above, the ion number density is given by
+Only such potentials will lead to a uniform particle density of three-dimensional Coulomb crystals, like traditional crystal structures known from solid state physics.
+In this case, for the linear rf trap presented above, the ion number density is given by